Jumhyn/swift-evolution/proposals/nnnn-actors.md

 On the other hand, the reference to `other.ownerName` is allowed, because `ownerName` is immutable (defined by `let`).
 Once initialized, it is never written, so there can be no data races in accessing it. `ownerName` is called *actor-independent*, because it can be freely used from any actor.
 Constants introduced with `let` are actor-independent by default; there is also an attribute `@actorIndependent` (described in [**Actor-independent declarations**](#actor-independent-declarations)) to specify that a particular declaration is actor-independent.

-> **Note**: Constants defined by `let` are only truly immutable when the type is a value type or some kind of immutable reference type.
-A `let` that refers to a mutable reference type (such as a non-actor class type) would be unsafe based on the rules discussed so far.
-These issues are discussed later in [**Escaping reference types**](#escaping-reference-types).
+> **Note**: Constants defined by `let` are only truly immutable when the type has value semantics.
+A `let` that refers to a mutable reference type (such as a non-actor class type with mutable state) would be unsafe based on the rules discussed so far.
+These issues are discussed later in [**Escaping references**](#escaping-references).

 Compile-time actor-isolation checking, as shown above, ensures that code outside of the actor does not interfere with the actor's mutable state.